 Theories which aid in the diagnosis of interpersonal and intergroup conflict.
 The role of manager as negotiator, intermediary, and problem-solver.
 Three lecture hours per week.
-Credit: 3 semester hours

 BMGT 1391 Special Topics in Business Administration Management and General Topics

 Topics address recently identified current events, skills, knowledge, and/or attitudes and behaviors pertinent to the technology or occupation and relevant to the professional development of the student.